madajaju/sabr/docs/sabr/index.md

 Traditional DevSecOps pipeline push artifacts a development, build, test, and deploy pipeline that produces and executable that is deployed into production environments.
-The container ecosystem has made the development of highly portable executables a reality by building container images that can contain several artifacts required to configuration, secure, and execute microservices in any environment.
+The container ecosystem has made the development of highly portable executables a reality by building container images that can contain several artifacts required to configuraption, secure, and execute microservices in any environment.

 ![DevSecOps](./DevSecOps%20SABR.png)